 \section{Introduction}

 Deep neural networks are widely used in various applications ranging from computer vision to language processing.
-While deep learning has surpassed human-level performance in numerous tasks, neural networks are extremely vulnerable to overfitting to spurious correlations and therefore fail to generalize even under slight perturbations of the test distribution~\citep{CMNIST}.
+While deep learning has surpassed human-level performance in numerous tasks, neural networks fail under small adversarial perturbations of the test samples~\citep{goodfellow2015explaining} or natural shifts of distribution at deployment time~\citep{CMNIST}.